lsst/daf_butler/doc/lsst.daf.butler/queries.rst

   "fits" format.
 - If string matches ``year:day:time`` format then "yday" is used.

-The format can be specified explicitely by prefixing time string with a format name and slash, e.g. ``T'mjd/58938.515'``.
-Any of the formats supported by ``astropy`` can be specified explicitely.
+The format can be specified explicitly by prefixing time string with a format name and slash, e.g. ``T'mjd/58938.515'``.
+Any of the formats supported by ``astropy`` can be specified explicitly.

 Time scale that parser passes to ``Time`` constructor depends on time format, by default parser uses: